Have this post read to you in a natural voice, so you can do other things:

 I’ve been designing now for over a decade and have worked through a variety of jobs.

 Personally, I’ve always found difficulty in being another cog in a big machine with hundreds of employees.
-I also just have time with high-level bureaucratic systems.

 So when you’re entering into the job market, it’s important to know yourself and what you’re looking for.
 Aim for the places where you know you’d be a good fit.